 For perspective, the Corvette is 71 inches from side-to-side, nearly the same width as an Audi A3 which is considered a compact car.

 Day 3 kicked off bright and early with a 6:56am departure from our hotel in Tulsa.
-We had a busy day ahead, possibly even more busy than the prior day.
+We had a busy day ahead, possibly even busier than the prior day.
 Day 3 brought us through 3 states: Oklahoma, Texas and New Mexico.

 We had several stops before leaving Tulsa, the first was the Praying Hands.